-Reliable & Renown - the Philippines leading subcompact sedan requires no further introduction.
+Reliable & Renowned - the Toyota Vios is a leading subcompact sedan that requires no further introduction.

 In the middle of 2018, Toyota Motor Philippines did what it does best, make other car brands and potential buyers stand in attention, with the launch of the all-new Vios.
 There was however a very large gap from the fleet variant, from the base J to the start of the consumer E variant.
 Derived from the meaning to move forward, six months and a CVT later, Toyota gives potential buyers yet another reason not to stray, with this: The 2019 Toyota Vios XE.

 There are many similarities to the G Prime which we reviewed, but the differences are also apparent.
 For instance, the front grille is only partially blacked out, and the housing where the fog lamps would have been, is a different shape altogether, like the tail of a plane.

 Devoid of any skirts, the creases are still the same, above and below.
 Breaking my heart are the 14-inch steel wheels, with discs up front and drum brakes at the back.
 The side repeaters can be found on the body itself, an aspect we haven’t really seen in a while.
 Speaking of which, the side mirrors have no motor or little stick; to move it, you gotta poke it.

 Gotta admit I do like the rear.
 As Jacob pointed out, it’s normal.
 Man of millions of words he is, but read his take on the 1.3 E Prime to get a better idea.
 The rear seats don’t fold down, but you have 326 liters of space even with a full-sized spare.

 There are no toys for the rear passengers of the XE, just your average bottle holders on the doors.
 Elevated seats in the back mean good legroom and headroom.
 Like most subcompact sedans, you’re pushing comfort for 3, but not a problem for 2 passengers.